From Discrete to Continuous-Variable Systems via Jordan-Schwinger Tomographic Transformation: Discussion and Conclusion

 \section{Discussion and Conclusion}

-We have established a direct connection between tomographic representations of DV and CV quantum systems by employing the Jordan–Schwinger map along with the quantizer-dequantizer formalism.
+We have established a direct connection between tomographic representations of DV and CV quantum systems by employing the Jordan--Schwinger and Holstein--Primakoff maps along with the quantizer-dequantizer formalism.
 This provides a practical framework for transforming measurement data across different physical platforms without the intermediate step of full density matrix reconstruction, which is often numerically expensive and prone to error accumulation.
-For example, one can start directly from the measured spin tomogram obtained in DV setup and, without reconstructing the density matrix, immediately obtain the tomogram of the corresponding CV state.
+For example, one can start directly from the measured spin tomogram obtained in a DV setup and, without reconstructing the density matrix, immediately obtain the tomogram of the corresponding CV state.
 The resulting data can then be used for state verification, error correction through the distance between the theoretical and reconstructed tomograms, recovery of trace characteristics of the state, and many other tasks.

-Our analysis focuses on a fixed-excitation subspace ($n=2j$) , which is relevant for a wide class of systems where superpositions involving different total particle numbers are out of the primary interest.
-Within this regime, our approach enables a transparent mapping between spin and bosonic architectures, thereby facilitating hybrid processing protocols that combine the advantages of discrete and continuous-variables.
+Our analysis focuses on a fixed excitation subspace ($n=2j$), relevant for systems where superpositions of different total particle numbers are not of primary interest.
+Within this regime, we establish a transparent mapping between spin and bosonic architectures, enabling hybrid processing protocols that combine the advantages of discrete and continuous variables.
+Importantly, this restriction is not a limitation.
+In~\cite{PhysRevLett.133.260605,DescampsUnified2025,SaharyanMetrology2025} it is shown that the commonly used “CV limit” emerges as an approximation within a large fixed-$n$ sector, providing a controlled bridge between discrete and continuous descriptions.

-Looking ahead, extending the present method to multimode scenarios will enable the comparison and interfacing of more complex CV–DV architectures, including quantum memories and photonic communication links, on a fully tomographic footing.
+Looking ahead, extending the present method to multi-mode scenarios will enable the comparison and interfacing of more complex CV-DV architectures, including quantum memories and photonic communication links, on a fully tomographic footing.
 A detailed analysis of the estimation errors arising at each step of our method, combined with the KQSE approach, will be the subject of future research.